The Archive.

 Glastonbury Fair, heralded for almost twelve months as a possible ultimate Good Vibes entity, or decried as just another flower power jerk-off, managed to satisfy both sides of the argument over its four days.

-In the tradition of Euglish festivals it had the obligatory nudes, rain, Hells Angels, macro food and all the attendant phenomena of such gatherings .The one difference, undeniable by the most cynical, was its genuinely peaceful atmosphere.
+In the tradition of English festivals it had the obligatory nudes, rain, Hells Angels, macro food and all the attendant phenomena of such gatherings .The one difference, undeniable by the most cynical, was its genuinely peaceful atmosphere.
 Not a specifically music festival, Glastonbury managed to avoid the uptight ego-tripping excesses that usually accompany any get together for superstars.

 The only problems, apart from the absence of the various West Coast bands who had been rumoured to appear—the Grateful Dead got as far as Amsterdam, but couldn't spare the time — came from the villagers, both in Glastonbury, eight miles distant and from Pilton, the village almost on the site of the Festival.